-(2) The offending task (or process) being terminated might own resources (kernel objects, buffers, I/Os, etc.) that would need to be released to avoid affecting other tasks/processes.
+(2) The offending task (or process) being terminated might own resources (kernel objects, buffers, I/Os, and so on) that would need to be released to avoid affecting other tasks/processes.
 The RTOS is aware of some of these resources and can automatically release them.

 (4) If the embedded system has some form of data storage capability, you might want to log information about the fault, such as the nature of the offending task, the values of CPU registers, actions taken, etc.

-(5) Depending on what task caused the fault, it could simply be restarted and the system thus recover from the situation.
+(5) Depending on which task caused the fault, it could be restarted and the system would recover from the situation.

 (7) If the system cannot recover, there might be no other choice than to reset the system.

-The MPU process table can be altered to include a per-task callback that can be called from RTOS context switch code upon detection of a fault.
-Of course, if all the tasks need to perform the same operation upon a fault, then you can either not use this feature or have the callback for all the MPU process tables point to the same callback.
-I believe the latter option is the most flexible and would be my preferred choice as a system designer because it offers greater flexibility for future releases.
+The MPU process table can be altered to include a per-task callback that can be called from RTOS context switch code upon detecting a fault.
+Of course, if all tasks need to perform the same operation upon a fault, you can either not use this feature or have the callback for all the MPU process tables point to the same callback.
+Most likely, the latter option is the most flexible and might be a preferred choice for a system designer because it offers greater flexibility for future releases.

 That being said, you will probably need to consult your RTOS provider to determine if this feature is available.

 The processor switches to privileged mode whenever an interrupt is recognized and the ISR starts.
-Since PRIVDEFENA would be set to 1, ISRs have access to any memory of I/O location anyway.
-You simply don’t want to reconfigure the MPU upon entering an ISR and reconfigure it back upon exit; so, ISRs should be considered system-level code and should indeed be allowed to have full access.
+Since PRIVDEFENA in this case is set to 1, ISRs have access to any memory of I/O location anyway.
+You simply don’t want to reconfigure the MPU upon entering an ISR and reconfigure it back upon exit, so ISRs should be considered system-level code and should be allowed to have full access.

-Most MPUs allow you to prevent executing code out of RAM thus limiting code injection attacks.
-Preventing code execution for peripheral devices may seem strange, but it doesn’t hurt to protect against hackers who would look at ways to get into your system.
+Most MPUs allow you to prevent executing code out of RAM and, as a result, limit code injection attacks.
+Preventing code execution for peripheral devices may seem strange, but it doesn’t hurt to protect against hackers who might look for ways to get into your system.

-The system designer must determine which RTOS API should be available to the application code.
-Specifically, do you want to prevent application code from creating and deleting tasks or other RTOS objects, such as semaphores, queues, etc., after system initialization?
+The system designer must determine which RTOS APIs should be available to the application code.
+Specifically, do you want to prevent application code from creating and deleting tasks or other RTOS objects, such as semaphores, queues, and so on, after system initialization?
 In other words, should RTOS objects only be created at system startup but not during run-time?
 If so, the SVC handler lookup table should only contain the APIs you want to expose to the application.
-However, even if ISRs run in privileged mode and so have access to any of the RTOS APIs, a good RTOS would prevent the creation and deletion of RTOS objects from ISRs anyway.
+However, even if ISRs run in privileged mode and so have access to any of the RTOS APIs, a good RTOS should prevent the creation and deletion of RTOS objects from ISRs anyway.

-Task stacks are located within a process’s memory space.
-However, RTOS objects (semaphores, queues, task control blocks, etc.) should preferably be allocated in kernel space and accessed by reference.
-In other words, you don’t want to allocate RTOS objects in a process’s memory space because that would mean application code can, whether purposely or accidentally, modify these objects without passing through RTOS APIs.
+Task stacks are located within a process’ memory space.
+However, RTOS objects (semaphores, queues, task control blocks, and so on) should preferably be allocated in kernel space and accessed by reference.
+In other words, you don’t want to allocate RTOS objects in a process’ memory space because that would mean application code can, whether purposely or accidentally, modify these objects without passing through RTOS APIs.

 It’s virtually impossible to set up an MPU to use a global heap (one used by all processes), so you should avoid those if at all possible.
-Instead, as previously suggested, you should allow processspecific heaps if a process requires dynamically allocated memory like Ethernet frame buffers.
+Instead, as previously suggested, you should allow process-specific heaps if a process requires dynamically allocated memory, such as Ethernet frame buffers.

-Although MPU regions are generally used to provide or restrict access to RAM and peripheral devices, if you have spare regions and are able to organize code (via linker commands) by processes, then it might be useful to limit code access to code.
-This prevents certain types of security attacks like Return-to-libc .
+Although MPU regions are generally used to provide or restrict access to RAM and peripheral devices, if you have spare regions and are able to organize code (via linker commands) by processes, it might be useful to limit code access to code.
+This prevents certain types of security attacks, such as Return-to-libc .

 Ideally, all MPU faults are detected and corrected during development.
 You should plan for faults to occur in the field either because of an unexpected failure or bug or because your system was subjected to a security attack.
 In most cases, it’s recommended to have a controlled shutdown sequence for either each task or each process.
 Whether or not you restart the offending task, all tasks within a process or within the whole system depend on the severity of the fault.